sagemath/trac_to_gh/Issue 4701.md

 # Issue 4701: magma/sage interface -- coercion for single variable polynomials broken in some cases

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4701

 Original creator: was